 Income tax (expense) benefit - Income tax (expense) benefit for 2023 and 2022 represents state income taxes.
-No federal income tax expense was recorded for our income for 2023 as it was fully offset by the reversal of valuation allowance on our net deferred tax assets, and no federal income tax benefit was recorded for our losses for 2022 as a full valuation allowance was recorded against our net deferred tax assets generated during the period.
+No federal income tax expense was recorded for our income for 2023 or 2022 as it was fully offset by the reversal of valuation allowance on our net deferred tax assets.